 Amazing historical architecture in Turkey

 In the past few years, Turkey has become one of the most favorite countries for tourists from around the world thanks to impressive landscapes and nice beaches.
-Besides, this nation also possesses a number of sites with amazing historical architecture, which is an ideal destination for those who are a fan of history.
+Besides, this nation also possesses a number of sites with amazing historical architecture in Turkey, which is an ideal destination for those who are a fan of history.
 If you are going to visit Turkey but do not know where to go, let's keep reading for helpful ideas!

 Hagia Sophia must be the first place to come when talking about Turkey.
 Before the construction of Catedral de Sevilla was finished in 1520, Hagia Sophia had been the largest church on earth which turned a new page for architectural history.
 Hagia Sophia was first built in 360 by the Greeks.
 However, after many fights against rebels, it was destroyed and reconstructed in 532.
 Then, this church became the place for citizens to come and pray.